Better than Star Wars!

 The girl takes refuge in the stories and fantasies of her childhood, to try to forget the problems of her complicated life.
 But this time, her stepmother interrupts her games, to ask her to take care of her brother, while she and the father, conveniently, go out to a meeting.

-As the child does not stop crying, the girl, a little playing and a little seriously, makes a wish that the king of the gnomes take the baby away.
+As the child does not stop crying, the girl, a little playing and a little seriously, starts to say the magic words.
+At the same time, some strange creatures are watching an listening from a distant place.
+Finally, she makes a wish that the king of the gnomes take the baby away, wich surprises those creatures who were watching.
 Far was our heroine from supposing that the king of the gnomes would really listen to her.
 And not only that: He would fulfill her wish.
 Later we would find out that the king was in love with her, and that he granted her wish in the hope of winning her favor.
+A tipical nice guy!

 The point is that at that moment, the king of the gnomes appears, played by David Bowie, with a hairstyle that we can never forget.
 She regrets her wish, but the king tells her that there is no turning back.
 Of course, if she wants to get her brother back, she can go find him at the king’s castle, which is in the center of the labyrinth.
 But she must do it in less than thirteen hours.
 If she doesn’t succeed in that time, her brother will turn into a goblin.